Ursula Hayden

 Ursula Hayden (born Ursa Bamby Hayden; March 8, 1966 – December 3, 2022) was an American professional wrestler, actress, and businesswoman.
-She was best known for her character Babe the Farmer's Daughter on the 1980s television show Gorgeous Ladies of Wrestling (also known as GLOW) and being the owner of the company since 2001.
-She was also a series consultant on the Netflix original web series GLOW.
+She was best known for her character Babe the Farmer's Daughter on the 1980s television show Gorgeous Ladies of Wrestling (also known as GLOW), and being the owner of the GLOW company from 2001 until her death.
+She was also a consultant on the Netflix original web series GLOW.

 Early life

 Ursa Bamby Hayden was born in Santa Monica, California, on March 8, 1966, and grew up in Los Angeles, California, where she was involved in gymnastics from a very young age.